wevote/WeVoteCordova/README.md

 the entire directory for iOS including any configuration you made in XCode -- it might take you a lot of time to recover from this.

+### Moving the spinner upwards on the iOS Splash screen and changing it from grey to white

+In `/Users/stevepodell/MyProjects/WeVoteCordova/platforms/ios/WeVoteCordova/Plugins/cordova-plugin-splashscreen/CDVSplashScreen.m`
+change two lines.
+The first at about line 84:

+    UIActivityIndicatorViewStyle topActivityIndicatorStyle = UIActivityIndicatorViewStyleGray;
+to

+    UIActivityIndicatorViewStyle topActivityIndicatorStyle = UIActivityIndicatorViewStyleWhite;

+The second at about line 102:

+    _activityView.center = CGPointMake(parentView.bounds.size.width / 2, parentView.bounds.size.height / 1 );
+to

+    _activityView.center = CGPointMake(parentView.bounds.size.width / 2, parentView.bounds.size.height * 1 / 5 );